tldr-pages/tldr-node-client/README.md

 - `tldr <command>` show examples for this command
 - `tldr --list` show all available pages
-- `tldr --random` show a page at random
-- `tldr --random-example` show a single random example

 The client caches a copy of all pages locally, in `~/.tldr`.
 There are more commands to control the local cache: